-As negotiators, commentators and campaigners head home, attention will turn to what happens next.
-Pundits and politicians in Europe will inevitably argue that we should "go it alone" and strengthen the European Union's 20/20/20 policy, which aims to cut greenhouse gas emissions to 20 per cent below 1990 levels by 2020 and ensure 20 per cent renewable energy.
+The Cancun climate summit ended by fulfilling expectations that it would achieve nothing meaningful.
+Since then, some pundits have argued that Europe should "go it alone" and strengthen its 20/20/20 policy, which aims to cut greenhouse gas emissions to 20 per cent below 1990 levels by 2020 and ensure 20 per cent renewable energy.
 The real lesson is that it is time for Europe to abandon its quixotic carbon-cutting crusade.

-It is curious, to say the least, that since the Rio Earth Summit in 1992, we have spent 19 years trying again and again with carbon reduction negotiations that have done nothing to reduce temperature rises.
+Since the Rio Earth Summit in 1992, we have spent 19 years trying again and again with carbon reduction negotiations that have done nothing to reduce temperature rises.